-Vaginal dryness is a common symptom that affects as many as 17% of women and people assigned female at birth.
-After menopause, dryness in the vaginal area is reported by up to 50% of people.
-Symptoms of vaginal dryness can include burning, itching, discomfort wearing underwear, pain during sexual activity, and even recurring urinary tract infections (UTIs).
-Understanding the underlying causes of vaginal dryness can help you move one step closer to relief.
+Vaginal dryness is a common symptom that affects as many as 17% of women.
+After menopause, approximately 50% of women report dryness in the vaginal area.
+Symptoms of vaginal dryness can include burning, itching, pain during intercourse, and even recurring urinary tract infections (UTIs).
+Understanding the underlying causes of vaginal dryness can help you avoid symptoms.

 Causes of Vaginal Dryness